What to Eat in Strasbourg, France

 Wines in Alsace are primarily white, with strong Germanic influences, though rosés and reds are also produced.
 It’s most famous wine is the Gewürztraminer d’Alsace, an aromatic, off-dry white wine (and if that doesn’t sound German, I’m not sure what does). 😉

 Have you ever tried Alsatian food?
-What do you want to eat from this list?
+Do you have a Strasbourg restaurant to recommend?
 Share your cravings in the comments below.
 We’d love to hear from you.

 Did you find this post helpful?
 PIN IT!